sergeizhy/Assembler/README.md

 Brief explanation

-- Project was built to assemble .as files for an invented 16bit machine with a custom set of commands given
+- Project was built to assemble .as files for an invented machine with a custom set of commands given
 - File handler creates a struct with the whole file in it
-  - while creating the file 'File_descriptor' errors will be checked an unnecessary delimiters will be trimmed
+  - while creating the file 'File_descriptor' errors will be checked and unnecessary delimiters will be trimmed
 - First pass does all the heavy lifting maintaining a hashtable with all the required labels to be later processed by the second pass
   - first pass is divided to two main sections before first argument and after first argumnet
     - before first argument labels and instructions will be processed and attributes will be extracted from the relevent hashtable